 Carry spreads are generally below long-term averages, particularly across G10 government bonds and FX markets.
 This suggests a diminished potential to capture carry in those markets.
 Among momentum factors, dispersion in price moves was average across currencies and commodities.
 The number of significantly trending assets was somewhat neutral in aggregate, as short-term (e.g., three-month) and longer-term (e.g., 12-month) signals conflicted across a number of markets.

 Factor performance remained a bit choppy over the quarter, with certain factors bouncing back after a weak Q1 while others continued along increasingly well-worn paths.
 The potential across equity factors looks particularly strong; however, as always, we believe in diversifying across a broad range of compensated factors while minimizing exposure to uncompensated risks.

 The table below summarizes our outlook for each of the factors accessed by the Quantitative Beta Solutions platform.
 It does not constitute a recommendation but, rather, indicates our estimate of the attractiveness of factors in the current market environment.

 - Equity momentum: Long/short global developed stocks, based on price change and earnings revisions; sector and region neutral

 - Equity quality: Long/short global developed stocks based on financial risk, profitability and earnings quality; sector and region neutral

 - Equity size: long/short global developed stocks based on market capitalization; sector and region neutral

-- Macro carry: FX G10 carry, FX EM carry, fixed income term premium, fixed income real yield, commodity carry
+- Macro carry: FX G10 carry, FX emerging market carry, fixed income term premium, fixed income real yield, commodity carry

 - Macro momentum: FX cross-sectional momentum, commodity cross-sectional momentum and time-series momentum across equity, fixed income and commodity markets